Card Collection

 Create a Card component

 Initialize the Card component and mount it to a DOM element.
+See the SDK documentation for available parameters.

-You can customize the appearance of the Card component by passing a custom theme or extending one of our pre-built themes.
+You can customize the appearance of the Card component by passing a custom theme or extending one of our prebuilt themes.
 Read more about customization.

 Submit the encrypted card data to your API